ABOUT Bladder cancer

-Bladder cancer is the 10th most commonly diagnosed cancer worldwide and is each year responsible for approximately 213,000 deaths.
+Bladder cancer is the ninth most commonly diagnosed cancer worldwide and is responsible for approximately 220,000 deaths each year.
 Risk factors include tobacco smoking and occupational exposure to carcinogens.
-The prevalence is three to eight times higher than the incidence, making bladder cancer one of the most prevalent neoplasms, and hence, a major burden for health care systems.
+The prevalence is three to eight times higher than the incidence, making bladder cancer one of the most prevalent neoplasms and hence, a major burden for health care systems.

 Aim of research